-Mixed dementia refers to the coexistence of more than one type of neurodegenerative pathology in the brain, most commonly Alzheimer’s disease combined with vascular dementia or Lewy body dementia.
+Mixed dementia refers to the coexistence of both blood vessel damage and damage to brain cells, most commonly Alzheimer’s disease combined with vascular dementia or Lewy body dementia coexist.

 Read on to learn about the early signs of mixed dementia that often go unnoticed.